molnattila991/aspnetcore-k8s-test/README.md

 - Be sure to use the proper docker registry (run command 'minikube docker-env' in your terminal)
 - Go into k8s folder
 - Run the following command "kubectl apply -f ./deployment.yml"
 - All deployment.yml and service.yml are merged into one deployment.yml file.
-The merge is not automatic, so in case of change on of any deployment of service file, you should update the merged deployment.yml file as well.
+The merge is not automatic, so in case of change of any deployment or service file, you should update the merged deployment.yml file as well.